-Most conventional physicians are trained to diagnose low thyroid primarily with the blood test.
-This test is good for detecting evidence of a weak thyroid gland but cannot tell you if the person is efficiently utilizing the thyroid hormone.
+Most conventional physicians are trained to diagnose low thyroid primarily by measuring the TSH level.
+This test is good for detecting evidence of a weak thyroid gland, but cannot tell you if the person is efficiently utilizing or activating the thyroid hormone.
 The inefficient use of thyroid by the body has been called "thyroid resistance."

 Symptoms of low thyroid / thyroid resistance:

 - impaired memory/concentration

 - irritable bowel